 Barn Hunt is based on the traditional roles of many breeds in ridding farms, barns, crop storage areas, and homes of destructive vermin.
 Some breeds were specifically created to fill this role, and for many of those breeds, Barn Hunt provides their first true opportunity for responsible breeders to test proper working traits in their dogs.
 Barn Hunt is also open to any dog of any breed or mix who wishes to play the game and can fit through an 18" wide by bale-height tall tunnel.
 Barn Hunt has titles, levels of increasing difficulty, and championships.
 Barn Hunt is an independent sport, but titles are recognized by the American Kennel Club (AKC), the United Kennel Club (UKC), and the Canadian Kennel Club (CKC).
 To see how to get your title recognized, go to FAQs and About (AKC/UKC/CKC).

-Barn Hunt is committed to creating a safe and fun sport for dogs, that also holds rat care at the highest level of consideration.
+Barn Hunt holds rat care at the highest level of consideration.
 The rats used in Barn Hunt are beloved family pets.
 They jump eagerly into their safe, comfortable aerated tubes and truly enjoy interacting with the dogs.

 We're a great sport for older dogs, and older people too!
 Tripod dogs can compete, and so can deaf dogs.
+Blind dogs and dogs in wheeled carts can compete in Line Drive.
 To get started first read the rules, then find a club near you, or even think about forming your own club.
 You can also find events on the event calendar.
 We hope you try it, we think you'll like it!